 The frame is ergonomically designed and very flexible, thanks to the aluminum alloy backbone.
-They provide a comfortable experience, even during more intense moments.
+They provide great comfort, even during more intense moments.

-F1 headphones boast an IP55 rating, protecting from excessive sweating and dust.
+F1 earphones boast an IP55 weather-resistant rating, protecting them from excessive sweating and dust.

 With their 10 days of standby time and 6-hour battery life, they can last you for a full training session.
 Sadly, they still use a Micro-USB cable for charging.

-A built-in microphone is clear enough for taking phone calls with good background noise reduction technology.
+A built-in microphone is clear enough for taking phone calls with good ambient noise reduction technology.

 The best bone conduction headphones on a budget if you want to listen to music and be aware of your surroundings.

-Bone conduction sends the sound vibrations directly to the Cochlea through the temporal bone, bypassing the outer and middle ear.
+Bone conducting headphones send the sound vibrations directly to the Cochlea through the temporal bone, bypassing the outer ear (pinna and ear canal).
 Once the internal ear receives the sound waves it creates a brain signal so you can hear it.